-This itinerary focuses on Cultural Immersion, Spanish Language and Community Service.
+This itinerary focuses on Cultural Immersion, Spanish Language, and Community Service.
 While all of our trips incorporate these three elements, this itinerary is especially relevant as your group will remain in the Homestay community for the duration of your stay in Costa Rica.
 The additional time within the homestay community allows you to authentically integrate into the Costa Rican way of life by utilizing your Spanish-speaking skills and participating in significant service work at the same time.

 Because this itinerary stays in one destination, the town of Turrialba, it offers groups a very affordable program tuition option all while incorporating enriching adventure and educational experiences for the group.
-As you will see in the itinerary summary below, the group will participate in both adventure activities and educational day tours such as white-water rafting and ziplining and learning about tropical agroforestry, biodiversity of the rainforest, and the ancient civilizations of Costa Rica.
+As you will see in the itinerary summary below, the group will participate in both adventure activities and educational day tours such as white-water rafting and ziplining, and learning about tropical agroforestry, biodiversity of the rainforest, and the ancient civilizations of Costa Rica.

 Top 3 Highlights of the Spanish Immersion & Service Itinerary:

-- Extra time living within homestay community
+- Extra time living within the homestay community

 - More time to practice Spanish-speaking skills

 - More time to assimilate to the Costa Rican culture

 - Opportunity to build stronger relationships with community members